Understanding Fringe Benefits

 Tax-Advantaged Fringe Benefits

-Some fringe benefits are supercharged by allowing certain tax advantages.
-These perks allow employees to direct a certain amount of their gross pay toward designated accounts before taxes are calculated, thereby lowering their taxable income.
+Some fringe benefits allow employees to direct a certain amount of funds pretax toward qualified accounts and expenses, which can lower their taxable income.

 • 401(k) plans